Explore various file types in the Save As dialog box in PowerPoint 365 for Mac. These many file types will enhance your share options.

 This file type saves presentations as a template that you can use as a starter for future presentations.
 This file format works with newer versions of PowerPoint.

-This file type saves your presentation as a template, suitable to use within PowerPoint PowerPoint 97 to 2003.
+This file type saves your presentation as a template, suitable to use within PowerPoint 97 to 2003.
 You can still open and use these in newer versions of PowerPoint.

-This file type saves presentation in a format that you can open using applications that support ODP files, such as Google Docs or OpenOffice.
+This file type saves the presentation in a format that you can open using applications that support ODP files, such as Google Docs or OpenOffice.

-This file type saves presentations as a slide show.
-In all respects, this is the same as a PPTX file, but when double-clicked, this opens in Slide Show view rather than Normal view.
+This file type saves the presentations as a slide show.
+In all respects, this is the same as a PPTX file, but when double-clicked, the PPSX file opens in Slide Show view rather than Normal view.
+See our PPT vs. PPS (or PPTX vs. PPSX) article to understand the differences.

-This is identical to the PPTX file format other than the fact that file type saves presentations with macros enabled.
+This is identical to the PPTX file format, other than the fact that file type saves presentations with macros enabled.

-This file type saves presentation as a template in the same way as POTX files, but with macros enabled.
+This file type saves the presentation as a template in the same way as POTX files, but with macros enabled.

-This file type saves presentation as a slide show with macros enabled and works in the same way as PPSX files.
+This file type saves the presentation as a slide show with macros enabled and works in the same way as PPSX files.

-File Formats in PowerPoint 365 for WindowsYou May Also Like: PPT2GIFa Lite: Conversation with Jamie Garroch | Barbados Flags and Maps PowerPoint Templates
+You May Also Like: Possibilities 02: Dashboards in PowerPoint | Barbados Flags and Maps PowerPoint Templates

 Microsoft and the Office logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.